Ecodev/gims/docs/content/rule.rst

 Rule
 ====

-Rules provide a way to define custom calculation.
+Rules provide a way to define custom calculation during the :doc:`computing process<computing>`.
 One rule is defined by its formula and can be shared in many places.
 Rules can be used in three different
 ways: